 - Initiate a land use planning process that includes the following:

 - Specific needs:

 - Commercial fishing.

 - Public access to the water.

 - Public access to the shoreline for recreation.

 - Marblehead Electric Light.

 - Marblehead Yacht Club.

 - ADA access to/on the sites.

 - Evaluation of a community boating center.

 - Parking.

 - Boat storage.

-- Hoyer Lift and hoist for small keel boats.
+- Hover Lift and hoist for small keel boats.

 - Electric boat charging stations.

 - Wave attenuation strategies and other recommendations of the Coastal Resiliency study process.

-- See pages 44-45 for more information about these sites.

-- See also Commercial Street Landing under Goal 3.